-These vibrant probiotic-rich jalapeño pickles are easy to make and pack a mean spicy punch.
+These vibrant jalapeño pickles are rich in probiotics, easy to make and pack a mean spicy punch.

 This article may contain affiliate links, meaning that if you choose to purchase something after clicking on one of the links in this post, I may earn a small commission at no additional cost to you.